Technial issue - NPWS contact centre and Enviroline phone services down

 Packed with life

 In summer, look out for clusters of small yellow flowers on the grey mangroves in Tweed Heads Historic Site.
 This is a great place to step into a natural world and get up close with the animals.
-At high tide, you can stand on the boardwalk and watch shoals of fish swimming among the mangroves.
 You'll find unique butterflies such as blue triangle, black jezebel and endangered blue mangrove butterfly.
 For birdwatchers, the forests and waterways at Tweed Heads provide plenty of birdwatching opportunities.
-You'll see shorebirds and waders like the greater egret and royal spoonbill on Walk on Water walking track, particularly at low tide.
-You might also spot mangrove kingfishers and honeyeaters.
+You might even spot mangrove kingfishers and honeyeaters.

 A place of diverse landscapes

 Tweed Heads Historic Site includes a diversity of coastal vegetation in a relatively small area.
-You'll also see the sea grass beds that make this an important fish breeding habitat and the open grasslands of salt couch between the tide lines.
-Near the cultural centre, you'll see eucalypt forests and woodlands, but wander along Walk on Water walking track and you'll see swamp forests with broad-leaved paperbark and swamp she-oaks.
-On the boardwalk, you'll see one of the most diverse mangrove communities in NSW.
+You can see the open grasslands of salt couch between the tide lines.
+There are eucalypt forests and woodlands near the cultural centre, but wander along Walk on Water walking track and you'll be surrounded by swamp forests with broad-leaved paperbark and swamp she-oaks.
+At the water's edge, you'll see one of the most diverse mangrove communities in NSW.

 Education resources (1)